jt0dd/introvert/README.md

 ### Downside

-By overwriting the hooked DLLs with unhooked ones, Cylance takes an invasive measure.
+By overwriting the hooked DLLs with unhooked ones, the Disabling approach takes an invasive measure.
 While provenly effective against a wide array of security products, a defender would only need inspect the DLLs at run-time to notice the hook removal and alert on the anomaly.
 In other words, the down-side is that this approach will only work until defenders patch their tools to address it.

 ### Upside